Rowan-Ranch/livestock-rs/README.md

 Features
  - 🌱 Support for over 1,000+ livestock breeds, categorized by species.
- - 📊 Provides calculators for growth metrics like Average Daily Gain (ADG).
+ - 📊 Provides calculators for growth metrics like Average Daily Gain (ADG) and Feed Conversion Ration (FCR).
  - 🐄 Includes common cattle breeds like Angus and Brahman.
  - 🐐 Includes common goat breeds like Alpine and Boer.
  - 🐑 Includes common sheep breeds like Dorper and St. Croix.